wattanunteeratanapong/TFT-Into-the-Arcane-3-Star-Jinx-Study/README.md

 So that we can use this info to make the best decision for the best strategy and getting out of this elo hell. <br><br>
 In this experiment test how much gold to get 5-Cost 3-Star Unit on level 7-10, and experiment we gonna test on patch 14.23 where 6-Cost doesn't exist in this patch.
 But this test could also apply to patch 14.24 because 6-Cost chance are very low it doesn't affect the chance of 5-Cost units. <br><br>
-And this experiment test only 1 player in real match other player can sinificantly reduce the number of the unit in the pool make it sinificantly easier to find the unit that we're looking for.
+And this experiment test only 1 player in real match other player can reduce the number of 5-Cost Unit in the pool make it slightly easier to find 5-Cost Unit that we're looking for.
-And also this simulation didn't use special technique like picking same cost out of the pool, in real game player could apply this technique to make it easier to find unit that we want. <br><br>
+And also this simulation didn't use special technique like picking same cost out of the pool, in real game player could apply this technique to make it easier to find unit that we want.
+And in the real game there are many factor that can increase a chance of getting 3-Star Jinx like champion duplicator, augment, selecting circle stage etc.<br><br>
-Time of simulation is around 10 million time for getting close to the theoratical probability as much as possible. <br>
+Time of simulation is around 1 million time for getting close to the theoratical probability as much as possible. <br>
 <br>